Security Now

 Security Now! is a weekly podcast hosted by Steve Gibson and Leo Laporte.
 It was the second show to premiere on the TWiT Network, launching in summer 2005.
 The first episode, “As the Worm Turns”, was released on August 19, 2005.

 Security Now! consists of a discussion between Gibson and Laporte on issues of computer security and, conversely, insecurity.
 Covered topics have included security vulnerabilities, firewalls, password security, spyware, rootkits, Wi-Fi, virtual private networks, and virtual machines.

 Podcast feed

 Security Now! is distributed via its main podcast RSS feed and on the GRC Security Now! page.
 In addition to audio, text transcriptions are published, along with Gibson distributing a low-bandwidth 16 kbit/s version of the show on his own for those with low-bandwidth sources such as satellite internet or dial-up.

 The podcast runs for approximately two hours, typically starting with security news.
 Then Gibson reads a testimonial for his software SpinRite.
 The remainder of the show is spent on a particular theme.
 During the show some advertisements for 3rd party commercial products or services are read out, by co-host Leo Laporte.

-Bi-weekly "Mailbag" episodes answer questions and respond to feedback submitted by listeners.